A diversified portfolio of high-value clinical assets

 GLCP-046-1

-Repurposing and development of an oral formulation of a known compound for neuroprotection of stroke-induced brain damage, with a focus on rapid administration
+This program focuses on the repurposing and development of an oral formulation of a known compound for neuroprotection following stroke-induced brain damage.
+It is designed for rapid administration ("golden hour"), aiming to improve clinical outcomes in the acute phase of stroke.

 GLCP-063-1